-Are accountable care organizations 'improving population health'?March 19th, 2013 in Health /
+Are accountable care organizations 'improving population health'?March 19, 2013 in Medicine & Health / Health

 Accountable Care Organizations (ACOs), a key feature of the Affordable Care Act (ACA), aim to control health care costs, enhance quality in health care and improve population health.
 But what does "improving population health" really mean?
 This is the question asked in a new viewpoint article by Weill Cornell Medical College researchers published in the March 20 issue of the Journal of the American Medical Association (JAMA).
 The authors argue a clear definition is crucial in order to formulate effective health care and social service policy.